pvmm/msx-tile-forge/README.md

         *   **Replace All (Alt+LMB Drop):** Hold `ALT` while dropping a source supertile onto a target supertile to replace all uses of the target supertile with the source supertile across the entire map.
     *   Operations: Add New, Add Many..., Insert, Delete supertiles.
     *   Transformations: Flip Horizontal/Vertical, Rotate 90° CW (**enabled only for square supertiles**), Shift Up/Down/Left/Right for the supertile definition.
-    *   Copy/Paste functionality for supertile definitions
+    *   Copy/Paste functionality for supertile definitions.
     *   "Mark Unused" feature: Highlights unused supertiles (not used on the map) and also re-highlights unused base tiles (not used in any supertile definition) within this tab's context.
     *   **Interactive Info Panels:** The "Used on Map" label is a clickable link that highlights all map locations using the selected supertile and switches to the Map Editor tab.
 The global tile usage label is also clickable.
+    *   **Deep Dive Editing (Double-Click):**
+        *   Double-clicking a tile in the **Definition Canvas** will jump to the main Tile Editor tab with that tile selected for editing.
+        *   Double-clicking a tile in the **Tileset Viewer** will also jump to the Tile Editor tab with that tile selected.
     *   Save/Load supertile definitions as `.SC4Super` binary files (these files store the supertile dimensions).

 *   **Map Editor:**